HydroponicAdvice.comUpdated May 2026

 Quality full-spectrum LEDs include appropriate ratios of all wavelengths.
 The Spider Farmer SF2000 EVO includes 3000K warm, 5000K cool, 660nm red, and 760nm IR for comprehensive coverage.

-For herbs, lettuce, and most vegetables, a straightforward full-spectrum white LED performs excellently.
-Don't overthink spectrum unless you're growing specific flowering crops with particular requirements.
+For herbs, lettuce, and most vegetables, a standard full-spectrum white LED works brilliantly.
+Don’t overthink spectrum unless you’re growing specific flowering crops with particular requirements.
+The gains from spectrum optimisation are real but secondary to having adequate intensity (PPFD) and correct photoperiod.
+Get those right first.

 ## What to Avoid